Unifying Causal Representation Learning with the Invariance Principle: Introduction

+Causal representation learning~\citep{scholkopf2021toward} posits that many high-dimensional perceptual data can be described through a simplified latent structure specified by a few low-dimensional causally-related variables.
+Discovering hidden causal structures from data has been a long-standing goal across many scientific disciplines, spanning neuroscience~\citep{vigario1997independent,brown2001independent}, communication theory~\citep{ristaniemi1999performance,donoho2006compressed}, economics~\citep{angrist2009mostly} and social science~\citep{antonakis2011counterfactuals}.
+From the machine learning perspective, algorithms and models integrated with causal structure are often proven to be more robust at distribution shift~\citep{ahuja2022invarianceprinciplemeetsinformation,bareinboim2016causal,rojas2018invariant}, providing better out-of-distribution generalization results and reliable agent planning~\citep{fumero2024leveraging,seitzer2021causal,urpi2024causal}.
+The general goal of CRL approaches is formulated as to provably identify ground-truth latent causal variables and their causal relations (up to certain ambiguities).
 Many existing approaches in causal representation learning carefully formulate their problem settings to guarantee identifiability and justify the assumptions within the framework of Pearl's causal hierarchy, such as ``observational, interventional, or counterfactual CRL" \citep{von2024nonparametric,ahuja2023interventional,brehmer2022weakly,buchholz2023learning,zhang2024identifiability,varici2024general}.
-However, some causal representation learning works may not perfectly fit within this causal language framework; for instance, the problem setting of temporal CRL works~\citep{lachapelle2022disentanglement,lippe2022causal,lippe2022citris,lippe2023biscuit} does not always align straightforwardly with existing categories.
+Yet, several emerging lines of work reveal that not all approaches adhere strictly to this framework; for instance, the problem setting of temporal CRL works~\citep{lachapelle2022disentanglement,lippe2022causal,lippe2022citris,lippe2023biscuit} does not always align straightforwardly with existing categories.
 They often assume that an individual trajectory is ``intervened'' upon, but this is not an intervention in the traditional sense, as noise variables are not resampled.
-It is also not a counterfactual as the value of non-intervened variables can change due to default dynamics.
-Similarly, domain generalization \citep{sagawa2019distributionally,krueger2021out,ahuja2022invarianceprinciplemeetsinformation} and certain multi-task learning approaches~\citep{lachapelle2022synergies,fumero2024leveraging} are sometimes framed as informally related to causal representation learning.
+It is also not a counterfactual, as the value of non-intervened variables can change due to default dynamics.
+Similarly, domain generalization \citep{sagawa2019distributionally,krueger2021out,ahuja2022invarianceprinciplemeetsinformation} and certain multi-task learning approaches~\citep{lachapelle2022synergies,fumero2024leveraging} are sometimes framed as informally related to CRL.
 However, the precise relation to causality is not always clearly articulated.
-This has resulted in a variety of methods and findings, some of which rely on assumptions that might be too narrowly tailored for practical, real-world applications.
-For example, \citet{cadei2024smoke} collected a data set for estimating treatment effects from high-dimensional observations in real-world ecology experiments.
-Despite the clear causal focus of the benchmark, they note that, despite having access to multiple views and being able to perform some interventions, neither existing mutli-view nor intervertional causal representation learning methods are directly applicable due to mismatching assumptions.
+Consequently, a wide range of methods and empirical findings has emerged, although some of these approaches rely on assumptions that might be too narrowly tailored for practical, real-world applications.
+For example, \citet{cadei2024smoke} collected a dataset for estimating treatment effects from high-dimensional observations in real-world ecology experiments.
+Despite the clear causal focus of the benchmark, they note that even when multiple views and interventions are accessible, neither existing multiview nor interventional CRL methods are directly applicable due to mismatching assumptions.